b3h1ndy0u/SuperDox/README.md

 2. **Install Dependencies**:
     Open command prompt and write:

-   pip install requests pystyle phonenumbers dnspython email-validator beautifulsoup4 whois tqdm openai==0.28
+   pip install requests pystyle phonenumbers dnspython email-validator beautifulsoup4 lxml tqdm python-whois openai==0.28

    3. **Run the Script**:
     Click on the Python file or open it in Visual Studio Code